Earwolf: History

-Earwolf is an American comedy podcasting network founded by Scott Aukerman and Jeff Ullrich in August 2010.
+Earwolf podcasting network was founded by Scott Aukerman and Jeff Ullrich in August 2010.
 In 2011, they announced a partnership with Funny Or Die.

-It merged with podcast advertising network The Mid Roll in 2014, a separate company founded by Ullrich, to form Midroll Media.
+In 2014, Earwolf merged with podcast advertising network The Mid Roll, a separate company founded by Ullrich, to form Midroll Media.
 Midroll was acquired by the E. W. Scripps Company in 2015.

-In July 2020, Sirius XM acquired Midroll Media, which includes Stitcher Radio and Earwolf, for $325 million.
+In July 2020, SiriusXM acquired Midroll Media, which includes Stitcher Radio and Earwolf, for $325 million.